-Make these adorable DIY Farmhouse Mini Pillows to use as a bowl filler, to decorate your tiered tray, or to give as gifts!
+Make these adorable DIY Mini Pillows to decorate your tiered tray, or to give as gifts!

-These little pillows are easy to make and measure about 4 inches (finished pillow size).
-There are four designs to celebrate each season!
+These little pillows are easy to make.
+The finished size is about 4 inches and there are four designs to celebrate the seasons!

 In this DIY, I stenciled the art onto my pillows to give them that perfectly imperfect, rustic feel.
 Check out the how-to’s and follow along with the video below to make them.